JohannesBorgqvist/symmetry_based_model_selsection_carcinogenesis/README.md

 We argue that that we need a better criteria for model selection in mechanistic modelling which is based on the biological properties of the system at hand.
 Mathematically, we can encode such properties in so called *symmetries* which have been used with huge success in mathematical physics to encode conservation laws of various systems.
 Technically, symmetries are transformations that preserve solution curves of a given model.
 In our article, we propose a new criteria for model selection succintly formulated as follows:<br>

 "*Select the model whose fit is invariant under transformations by its symmetries.*"
+In particular we study a concrete examples of two candidate models describing the increase in incidences of cancer due to ageing.
+If $R(t)$

 ## The required Python packages